rust-lang/rfcs/active/0000-allocator.md

     /// * `excess_cap` is the excess capacity returned if `b` was
     ///   allocated via one of the excess allocation methods, or 0
-    ///   if `b` was allocated by another of the allocation methods. pub trait ArrayAlloc {
+    ///   if `b` was allocated by another of the allocation methods.
+    ///
+    /// Finally, as with `InstanceAlloc`, when the allocation methods
+    /// successfully allocate an array of `T` where `T` is a
+    /// zero-sized type, they will return *some* non-null pointer to a
+    /// readable memory address, though it may or may not correspond
+    /// to a freshly allocated block of memory, and it may or may not
+    /// be safe to write to the returned address.
+A generic client is
+    /// still responsible for calling `dealloc` on such a pointer when
+    /// done with it.
+    pub trait ArrayAlloc {
         /// Allocates a memory block suitable for holding `len`
         /// instances of `T`.